CenterForTheBuiltEnvironment/comfort_tool/website/README.md

     siteConfig.js
 ```

-Once you have customized the documentation to your liking, more info below or on the Docusaurus webpag, you can create a static build of your website by running the following script from the website directory:
+Once you have customized the documentation to your liking, more info below or on the Docusaurus webpage, you can create a static build of your website by running the following script from the website directory:

 ```
 yarn run build # or `npm run build`